ViscoReg: Neural Signed Distance Functions via Viscosity Solutions

-A considerable challenge in the study of the Eikonal equation in \eqref{eqn:eikonal} is the lack of uniqueness - there exist infinitely many continuous solutions to the equation.
-For instance, consider the case of the one-dimensional Eikonal equation $\|u'(x)\|_2 = 1$, with boundary conditions $u(0)=u(1) = 0$ in the domain $[0,\ 1]$.
-Any zig-zag function with slopes $\pm 1$ satisfying the boundary conditions is a solution (the points with $C^1$ discontinuities are a set of measure 0).
-Since the equation is nonlinear, the standard notion of weak solutions does not apply.
-However, in many applications, the physically meaningful solution is the \emph{viscosity solution}, introduced by Crandall and Lions \cite{crandall1983viscosity}.
-These solutions possess maximum and stability properties, which makes the analysis of Eikonal equation-and more broadly, of the class of Hamilton-Jacobi equations—more tractable.
-Viscosity solutions inherit these properties from the solutions of the well-posed parabolic equations \eqref{eqn:viscous_eikonal}, which they approximate as a limit \cite{calder2018lecture}.
+A considerable challenge in the study of the Eikonal \eqref{eqn:eikonal} is the lack of uniqueness - there exist infinitely many continuous solutions to the equation.
+For instance, consider the one-dimensional Eikonal equation $\|u'(x)\|_2 = 1$, with boundary conditions $u(0)=u(1) = 0$ in $[0,\ 1]$.
+Any zig-zag function with slopes $\pm 1$ satisfying the boundary conditions is a solution (the points with $C^1$ discontinuities are a set of measure 0), whereas the SDF solution is $u(x):=\min(x,1-x)$.
+In many applications, the physically meaningful solution is the \emph{viscosity solution}, introduced by \cite{crandall1983viscosity}.
+These solutions possess maximum and stability properties, which makes the analysis of Eikonal-and more broadly, of the class of Hamilton-Jacobi equations—more tractable.
+Viscosity solutions inherit these properties from the solutions of the well-posed parabolic equations (\ref{eqn:viscous_eikonal}), which they approximate in the limit \citep{calder2018lecture}.
 Using properties of the viscosity solutions, and classical inequalities in PDE theory, we provide a generalization error estimate for the Neural SDF method.
-The estimate is provided when $L^1$ norm is used for the Eikonal loss, however it can easily be extended to the $p=2$ case.
-We follow the approach outlined in \cite{mishra2023estimates} for generalization error for solutions to an abstract class of PDEs, and extend it to the Eikonal equation.
+The estimate is provided when the $L^1$ norm is used for the Eikonal loss (as is commonly the case).
+However, it can easily be extended to the $L^2$case (see appendix).

 The computational domain is often chosen as a bounding box tightly fitted to the surface, enclosing the shape.
 For purpose of analysis, we simply consider the domain to be the volume enclosed by the surface.
-Since the trained neural network will not exactly satisfy the Eikonal equation \eqref{eqn:eikonal}, we consider the more general formulation of the boundary value problem (BVP):
+Since the trained network will not exactly satisfy the Eikonal \eqref{eqn:eikonal}, consider the more general formulation of the boundary value problem (BVP):